 Like Vietnam, Iran has so far proven to be a determined and proud adversary - beyond the expectations of the US president and military.

-Also like Vietnam, the origins of the Iran conflict stretch right back to the 1950s, the end of World War II and the period of decolonisation by great European powers.
+Also like Vietnam, the origins of the Iran conflict stretch right back to the 1950s, the end of World War II and the period of decolonisation.

-In Iran, Britain and the US orchestrated a coup against the popularly elected Prime Minister, Mohammad Mosaddegh, in 1953 to stop his planned nationalisation of the country’s oil resources.
+In Iran in 1953, Britain and the US orchestrated a coup against the popularly elected Prime Minister, Mohammad Mosaddegh.
+His planned nationalisation of the country’s oil resources was opposed by the two leading Western powers in the wake of WWII.
 Seven decades later, oil is still central to Iran’s story and the current conflict.

 In Vietnam, the United States used its influence to prevent free elections planned for 1956 that most observers (including US President Eisenhower) believed would be won by Ho Chi Minh’s communists (see Parts 1 and 2 of this series).
-The Vietnamese people, their neighbours in Cambodia and Laos, as well as US soldiers and their families, paid an awful price for America’s 1950s Cold War decision to betray its own democratic values.
+While we cannot know what might have followed planned elections in 1956, Vietnamese people, their neighbours in Cambodia and Laos, as well as US soldiers and their families, likely paid an awful price for the decision to boycott the planned elections.

 Photo: Mark Bowyer Thien Mu Pagoda, Hue